SatyamPrashant/EDUNET-Internship-Capstone-Project/README.md

-# Save the README content to a .md file for user to download

-readme_content = """
 # 💳 Credit Card Default Prediction Using Machine Learning

 This project aims to build a classification model to predict whether a customer will default on their credit card payments.
 Using a dataset of 30,000 records, the system analyzes transactional and demographic data to assist financial institutions in managing credit risk more effectively.